posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 [milestone](https://github.com/Microsoft/vscode-python/milestones)
 (which is actively updated as plans change).

-The overall schedule for a release is to code freeze for on the last Monday of the month to coincide with Visual Studio Code's code freeze.
+The overall schedule for a release is to feature freeze for on the last Monday of the month to coincide with Visual Studio Code's code freeze.
 We then aim to release later that week so the latest version of the extension is already live by the time Visual Studio Code launches